TRAVEL STORY

 It is hard to say whether a tropical country with an emerging economy can forgo immediate income from agribusiness and forest–destroying cattle ranches, but the innate worth of their land is not lost on Belizeans.
 Through private and government efforts, they have placed nearly one–third of their country in reserves and sanctuaries, and have welcomed many plans that marry ecological wisdom with economics, notably the Programme for Belize, which conserves an enormous land tract in the Rio Bravo River area and hopes to generate income through natural history tourism, research, and selective agro–forestry.
 Economically fragile, as yet unable to feed its citizens from local sources.
 Belize has staked its future on an ecological agenda that includes the view that tourism can evolve into a force for conservation and sustainable development.
 Here, the Minister of Tourism, Mr. Glenn Godfrey, is also the Minister of the Environment.
 In an open letter to travelers, he writes: “We are unwavering in the protection of our environmental treasures... [and] you will derive considerable satisfaction from knowing you are making a positive contribution to [our natural wonders] simply by visiting them.”

 So abundant are professional environmentalists in this hospitable climate that Katherine and I cannot get from airport to inn without meeting one.
 We share a taxi with a British coastal ecologist studying the destabilizing practice of clearing mangrove for home sites along the Belize River, and as the rattling vehicle hurtles by the olive brown river, we are briefed in detail on the role of Rhizophora mangle (red mangrove) in protecting against hurricanes.
-Once in Belize City we meet a Canadian engineer who is researching expansion of the port city's primitive sewer system; the U.S. Aid for International Development officer for environmental projects in Belize; a senior political scientist researching forest management techniques; the director of the Belize Center for Environmental Studies who is planning a conference of herbal healers; and a bonny field researcher whose card reads “Institute of Biological Control, West Indian Station, Trinidad, W.I., with compliments, Graham Breen.”
+Once in Belize City we meet the following in quick succession: a Canadian engineer who is researching expansion of the port city's primitive sewer system; the U.S. Aid for International Development officer for environmental projects in Belize; a senior political scientist researching forest management techniques; the director of the Belize Center for Environmental Studies who is planning a conference of herbal healers; and a young English field researcher whose card reads “Institute of Biological Control, West Indian Station, Trinidad, W.I., with compliments, Graham Breen.”

 Freshening up from the wild